-I'm fiercely independent, but still value friendship and companionship above all else.
-I'd love to find someone who feels similarly -- who doesn't need to be needed, but very much wants an enthusiastic co-conspirator for good conversation, laughter, home-cooked meals, and adventuring near and far.
+I'd love to find someone who doesn't need to be needed, but very much wants an enthusiastic co-conspirator for good conversation, laughter, home-cooked meals, and adventuring near and far.

-I just started a new job managing marketing and special projects for the internal food program at a big tech company with strong values around sustainability.
+I recently started a new job managing marketing/comms and special projects for the internal food program at a big tech company with strong values around sustainability.
 On my first day, I nearly cried when I found out there was an employee-maintained community garden on the roof.
 My coworkers are a delightful mix of old-school hospitality types, creatives, nerds, and weirdos.
 It's brilliant.

 - cooking tasty things